updated

 Cultural exchange and learning opportunities

 Travellers can learn about earthen building and stonework; ecological design and passive and low energy use infrastructure; and traditional and alternative farming practices.
-They will get an immersive experience of the local food and culture of this region.
+Depending on the kind of work that needs to be done during your stay you may or may not get a chance to work on anything.
+They will get to experience the local food and culture of this region.

 Help